-- (3) All adjustments, whether or not the revenue determination is reviewed and remade, must be carried out in accordance with- - (a) the guidelines issued under clause 47, and - (b) for a contestable revenue determination-the contractual arrangements the network operator entered into as required under the relevant authorisation. - (4) In reviewing and remaking a determination for the purposes of adjustment, the regulator may adopt, without recalculation, the existing capital costs calculated using the transmission efficiency test for the previous determination. - (5) A revenue determination may include provision for adjustment that is to be carried out in relation to the termination or expiry of the contractual arrangements entered into by the network operator under the relevant authorisation.
+- (3) All adjustments, whether or not the revenue determination is reviewed and remade, must be carried out in accordance with- - (a) the guidelines issued under clause 47, and - (b) for a contestable revenue determination-the contractual arrangements the network operator entered into as required under the relevant authorisation, and - (c) for a revenue determination for a contestable augmentation- - (i) the existing contractual arrangements, and - (ii) for an amount determined under clause 47E(2)-another contract entered into by the network operator if- - (A) the contract is entered into under an authorisation in relation to the contestable augmentation, and - (B) the regulator is satisfied the contract was made following a genuine and appropriate competitive assessment process, and - (iii) for an amount determined under clause 47E(3)-adjustments set out in an appropriate referenced costs process. - (4) In reviewing and remaking a determination for the purposes of adjustment, the regulator may adopt, without recalculation, the existing capital costs calculated using the transmission efficiency test for the previous determination.

+(5) A revenue determination may include provision for adjustment that is to be carried out in relation to the termination or expiry of the contractual arrangements entered into by the network operator under the relevant authorisation.